 The thoracic vertebrae, including the T7 vertebra, and their intervertebral discs are not as susceptible to injury as the lumbar vertebrae and the cervical vertebrae for several reasons, including:

 - The thoracic vertebrae have the added protection of the rib cage.

-- Because the thoracic vertebrae are stabilized by the rib cage, they have a much narrower range of movement than the lumbar or cervical regions; the result is that they undergo less daily wear and tear.
+- Because the thoracic vertebrae are stabilized by the rib cage, they have a much narrower range of movement than the lumbar or cervical regions; the result is that they experience less wear and tear.

 - The thoracic vertebrae, including the T7 vertebra, become larger as they go down the back, which means their ability to support more weight also increases.